-My research has been supported by the Royal Society, the Leverhulme Trust, the Wellcome Trust, Epilepsy Action, the NHS and the Medical Research Council.
+My research has been supported by the Royal Society, the Leverhulme Trust, the Wellcome Trust, Epilepsy Action, the NHS, Department of Health and the Medical Research Council.
 For much more information on my research, please visit my own website, jennyreadresearch.com.

 I am a lecturer on course PSC3008, Physiology of the Nervous System, for students on Biomedical sciences and Physiology degree programmes.
 I offer research projects for undergraduate and Masters students; details of what previous students have worked on with me are available on my website (http://www.jennyreadresearch.com/people/undergraduate-students and http://www.jennyreadresearch.com/people/masters-students).